Office of

 image: still from Playtime (1967), Jacques Tati.

-Stephanie is an architectural designer and researcher based in New York City.
+Stephanie is an architectural designer and researcher based in NY.
 She holds a B.A. in Cultural Anthropology and Studio Art with high distinction from Wesleyan University.
 She completed her Master of Architecture from Rice University where she was awarded the Morris R. Pitman Fellowship, Margaret Everson-Fossi Award, Mary Ellen Hale Lovett Fellowship, and Brett Michael Detamore Research Grant for Intellectual Studies.
-She gained professional experience from Shigeru Ban Architects (JP); OPEN Architecture (CN); Carlo Ratti Associati (IT/US) and managed exhibitions, and fabrication for the artist Lee Bul (KR), among others.
-She was the 2020 Fellow of the Future Architecture Platform, and part of the 2022 cohort of Arts Center Residency by the Lower Manhattan Cultural Council.
-She is currently the Architecture Fellow at the Bard College Department of Architecture.
+She worked as a designer with Shigeru Ban Architects; OPEN Architecture; Carlo Ratti Associati; and managed exhibitions and fabrications for the artist Lee Bul.
+Lee has completed several residencies including the Arts Center Residency by the Lower Manhattan Cultural Council and Art Omi.
+She was selected as a Fellow for the Future Architecture Platform in 2020, and has exhibited her work at Haus der Arkitektur (AU), Verse WORK/SHOP (NY), and citygroup (NYC).
+She taught at Bard Architecture as an Architecture Teaching Fellow, and currently at Cornell College of Architecture as a Strauch Early Career Fellow.

 Say Hello!